 Music 15: Music Composition

 The emphasis in this class is on original composition for traditional orchestral instruments.
 Students have the opportunity to write for performing musicians, and hear all of their compositions performed live.
-This class may be taken twice.
 Students registering for Music 15 must be able to read music.

 Music 117: Popular Songwriting